Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 ~~~
 {: .language-c}

-Finally, just for show, the code outputs a representation of the result - the end temperature of each section of the stick.
+Finally, just for show, the code outputs a representation of the result - the end temperature of each slice of the stick.

 ~~~
   printf("Final result:\n");